Irvine, California Population 2019

-Irvine is a city located in California.
+Irvine is a city located in the state of California.
 It is a planned city that was developed during the 1960s in Orange County.
 It is the 16th most populous city in the state, as well as the third largest in Orange County with a population estimated to be 266,122.

 Irvine was first inhabited approximately 2,0000 years ago.
 It was settled by Europeans in 1769 and was used for private use and missions.
 The Irvine Ranch, as it was known, was parceled out by the Mexican government following Mexico’s independence from Spain in 1821.
 In 1864, 50,000 acres of the land was sold to a group of men including James Irvine.
 The group also purchased a 47,000-acre parcel.
 Irvine then bought out his partners and owned 110,000 acres of land.
 After his death, Irvine’s son inherited the ranch and created The Irvine Company, which grew crops including olives and citrus.
 After James Irvine, Jr. died in the 1940s, his son took over.
 It was at that time that he allowed urban development to occur.
 After his death, the University of California purchased 1,000 acres for $1 for a new campus.